heitorPB/heitorPB.github.io/random/photos.md

 <br>

-My photos are realease under a
+My photos are realeased under a
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/),
 except where noted otherwise or where another license is dictated by content not controlled by me.